Quansight-Labs/free-threaded-compatibility/docs/porting.md

 [`gil_not_used`](https://pybind11.readthedocs.io/en/stable/reference.html#_CPPv4N7module_23create_extension_moduleEPKcPKcP10module_def16mod_gil_not_used)
 argument to `create_extension_module`.

-Starting with Cython 3.1.0 (only available via the nightly wheels), extension modules written in Cython can also do so using the [`freethreading_compatible`](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#compiler-directives) compiler directive.
-It can be enabled either per module or globally by adding `-Xfreethreading_comparible=True` to the Cython arguments via the project's build system.
+Starting with Cython 3.1.0 (only available via the nightly wheels or the `master` branch as of right now), extension modules written in Cython can also do so using the [`freethreading_compatible`](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#compiler-directives) compiler directive.
+It can be enabled either per module as a directive (`# cython: freethreading_compatible=True`) in `.pyx` files, or globally by adding `-Xfreethreading_compatible=True` to the Cython arguments via the project's build system.

 C or C++ extension modules using multi-phase initialization can specify the